redpesk-core/afb-binder/docs/afb-getting.md

 # Getting the binder

-The binder if installed by default on all redpesk distributions.
+The binder is installed by default on all redpesk distributions.

 It is valuable to install the binder *afb-binder*, its simple client *afb-client* and the headers for developing bindings *afb-binding* on its development environment,